brigadecore/brigade/docs/intro/tutorial03.md

 ### Install the project chart

-Now that we have written the project chart, let's install this project into Acid.
-Recall that in the [Quick install guide](install.md) we used `helm` to install Acid.
+Now that we have written the project chart, let's install this project into Brigade.
+Recall that in the [Quick install guide](install.md) we used `helm` to install Brigade.
 We also use it to install projects.

 ```
-$ helm install acid/acid-project --name uuid-generator -f uuid-generator.yaml
+$ helm install brigade/brigade-project --name uuid-generator -f uuid-generator.yaml
 ```

 Note that `-n uuid-generator` provides a name for the project, which you will be able to see with `helm ls`.
 And `-f uuid-generator.yaml` loads the YAML file you wrote above.